Meet in Sharf Visitor Center

 Treatment of a gilded wooden lion from a Torah ark

 Conservation and Art Materials Encyclopedia Online

 The department of Conservation and Collections Management was organized into its present configuration in July 2001.
 Before that time, many of the labs and studios had long and distinguished histories, often associated with specific curatorial departments.
-Conservation and Collections Management now comprises the following divisions:
+Conservation and Collections Management now comprises the following disciplines:

-Conservators, research scientists and collections care staff work closely to ensure the protection of works of art while on display, in storage and in transit.
+Conservators, research scientists, and collections care staff work closely to ensure the protection of works of art while on display, in storage, and in transit.
 While preparation of objects for exhibition and loan make up a large portion of the department’s activities, the divisions are also responsible for examining the condition of all objects entering or re-entering the Museum and for providing an assessment, including a determination of authenticity, of all works being considered for acquisition through purchase or gift.

-Using a wide range of analytical tools, the technical aspects of artworks are explored so that conservators can undertake appropriate treatments and staff may ensure environmental requirements for safe storage, handling and installation are met.
+Using a wide range of analytical tools, the technical aspects of artworks are explored so that conservators can undertake appropriate treatments and staff may ensure environmental requirements for safe storage, handling, and installation are met.
 Examinations and treatments are extensively recorded in the Museum’s collections database, and this documentation, rich in both written reports and photography, proves a crucial tool that allows the department to monitor the care and preservation of the collections over time.

 Dissemination of research findings through publications and lectures is another priority of the department.
 In an effort to share and broaden the understanding of conservation issues, staff members frequently offer tours of the Museum’s conservation facilities, contribute to professional conferences, and give presentations at seminars and universities.